cpske/ISP/assignment/ku-polls/iteration1.md

 ```
     .gitignore
     README.md
-    ku-polls/            <-- Wrong: django project in a subdirectory of your repo
+    ku-polls/            <-- Wrong: django project in a subdir of your repo
         manage.py
         mysite/
             settting.py